Battle of Crécy: Cavalry charges

-Philip himself was caught up in the fighting, had two horses killed underneath him, and received an arrow in the jaw.
+Philip himself was caught up in the fighting, had two horses killed under him, and received an arrow in the jaw.
 The bearer of the oriflamme was a particular target for the English archers; he was seen to fall but survived, albeit abandoning the sacred banner to be captured.
 Finally, Philip abandoned the field of battle, although it is unclear why.
 It was nearly midnight and the battle petered out, with the majority of the French army melting away from the battlefield.
 The English slept where they had fought.
 The next morning substantial French forces were still arriving on the battlefield, to be charged by the English men-at-arms, now mounted, routed and pursued for miles.
 Their losses alone were reported as several thousand, including the Duke of Lorraine.
 Meanwhile, a few wounded or stunned Frenchmen were pulled from the heaps of dead men and dying horses and taken prisoner.